ayushkumar2000/Imbalanced-Speaker-Diarization/Readme.md

 labels = clusterer.predict(X_embedding)
 ```

-Note: GANMM work is inspired from this [notebook](https://github.com/eyounx/GANMM).
+Note: GANMM base files have been taken from this [repository](https://github.com/eyounx/GANMM).
 ### Other clustering methods
 To run K means use
 ```sh